-MINIMUM WAGE & OVERTIME ATTORNEY FIGHTING FOR YOU AND YOUR FAMILY
+MINIMUM WAGE, OVERTIME and PREVAILING WAGE ATTORNEYS FIGHTING FOR YOU AND YOUR FAMILY

 Handling cases involving wage & hour laws throughout NY and NJ, we represent employees that have been paid less than what the law requires